About the program

 Alberta Environment and Parks has developed a Full Cost Accounting Program to promote fiscal planning amongst municipal waterworks systems.

-Click on the links below to access Full Cost Accounting presentations delivered to municipalities over the last two years through a workshop format.
-Additional detail is also provided on the two generally accepted full cost accounting methods, the "utility approach" and "cash needs approach".
+Click on the links below to access Full Cost Accounting presentations delivered to municipalities over the last 2 years through a workshop format.
+Additional detail is also provided on the 2 generally accepted full cost accounting methods, the 'utility approach' and 'cash needs approach'.
 These documents were developed by the department specifically for the use of municipal water systems owners in the reporting of all costs related to providing safe drinking water.

 Documents included on the Portal are:

 - A Guide to Alberta Environment's Full Cost Accounting Program

 - Full Cost Accounting - Cash Needs Approach Checklist